Ach-Hidd/Dynamics-and-Control-I/README.md

 4- Recursive algorithms & Function handle -- With the elegent Hanoi Tower Problem! ;)

-5- Solving Diff Euqations (Comparing Euler method with Runge-Kutta, and of R-K is always the best!)
+5- Solving Diff Euqations (Comparing Euler method with Runge-Kutta, and of course R-K is always the best!)

 6- Solving Non-linear Diff Equations